avisagie/shrubbery/README.md

 git clone https://github.com/avisagie/shrubbery.git
 ```

+### Get the punkt model

+Run `nltk_download.py`, a window will popup that lets you choose to
+download various things, models among them.

+Download the punkt model.

 ### Environment

 You need python.
 On Linux it's easy.
 On Windows, install the Anaconda python distribution.
 Then it's easy.